Financial Survey: Fairfax Financial (FRFHF) versus Its Competitors

-Fairfax Financial (OTCMKTS: FRFHF) is one of 94 publicly-traded companies in the “Fire, marine, & casualty insurance” industry, but how does it weigh in compared to its competitors?
-We will compare Fairfax Financial to related businesses based on the strength of its analyst recommendations, risk, institutional ownership, profitability, earnings, dividends and valuation.
+Fairfax Financial (OTCMKTS: FRFHF) is one of 94 publicly-traded companies in the “Fire, marine, & casualty insurance” industry, but how does it weigh in compared to its rivals?
+We will compare Fairfax Financial to related companies based on the strength of its earnings, institutional ownership, valuation, risk, analyst recommendations, dividends and profitability.

-Fairfax Financial pays an annual dividend of $10.00 per share and has a dividend yield of 2.2%.
-Fairfax Financial pays out 8.2% of its earnings in the form of a dividend.
-As a group, “Fire, marine, & casualty insurance” companies pay a dividend yield of 1.5% and pay out 17.2% of their earnings in the form of a dividend.
-Fairfax Financial is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

-This is a breakdown of recent recommendations for Fairfax Financial and its competitors, as reported by MarketBeat.com.

 Profitability

-This table compares Fairfax Financial and its competitors’ net margins, return on equity and return on assets.
+This table compares Fairfax Financial and its rivals’ net margins, return on equity and return on assets.

 |Net Margins